-- (a) Load the maple student package.

-- > with(student):

-- (b) Assign the function using the arrow notation.

-$$> f1 := x -> 1/(x^2-6x-7);$$

-- (c) Write down the general form for the partial fraction decomposition of the function by hand.
-Then use Maple to complete the expansion and compare it to your general form. - > convert(f1(x), parfrac, x); - (d) Use a pencil and paper to integrate the function.
-Then use Maple to complete the integration and check your answer. - > int(f1(x),x); - (e) You can also use the Partial Fractions: Evaluating the Integral maplet to check your integration.
+- (a) Load the maple student package. with(student): - (b) Assign the function using the arrow notation. > f1 := x -> 1/(x^2-6\x-7); - (c) Write down the general form for the partial fraction decomposition of the function by hand.
+Then use Maple to complete the expansion and compare it to your general form.

+convert(f1(x), parfrac, x);

+- (d) Use a pencil and paper to integrate the function.
+Then use Maple to complete the integration and check your answer. int(f1(x),x); - (e) You can also use the Partial Fractions: Evaluating the Integral maplet to check your integration. - 3.
+Launch the Trig Substitution maplet from the course web page and do a few practice problems.
+Remember, you will need a pencil and paper to complete all the steps by yourself.